BLamy/RaptureXML-Java/README.md

-RaptureXML is a simple, block-based XML library for the iOS platform that provides an expressive API that makes XML processing freakin' fun for once in my life.
+RaptureXML is a simple, block-based XML library written in java that provides an expressive API that makes XML processing freakin' fun for once in my life.

 # Why do we need *another* XML library? #

 You tell me.
-Processing XML in Objective-C is an awful, frustrating experience and the resulting code is never readable.
+Processing XML in Java is an awful, frustrating experience and the resulting code is never readable.
 I'm tired of it!
 RaptureXML solves this by providing a *powerful* new interface on top of libxml2.
 Imagine for a minute the code you'd write to process the XML for a list of baseball team members, retrieving their numbers, names, and positions using your favorite XML processing library.
 Now, take a look at how you do it with RaptureXML:
     File file = new File(DeepChildrenTests.class.getResource("players.xml").toURI());
     RXMLElement rxml = RXMLElement.elementFromFile(file);
     rxml.iterate("players.player", new RXMLElement.Block()